bsarvari/sandbox/programming-excercises/check-if-palindrome/README.md

 # Check if a string is a palindrome

 ## The challenge
-Make a jS function to check if a string is a palindrome.
+Make a js function to check if a string is a palindrome.
 Solution must contain at most 80 characters.

 ## Solution
 Reverse the string and compare it with the original.

-The below solution is 76 chars and comes at a high price: lack of readability:
+The below solution is 76 chars and comes at a high price: lack of readability.
 ```javascript
 function x(s){var r='',i=s.length;while(i){r+=s.charAt(i-1);i--}return r==s}
 ```